CPD-level training day

-In many countries around the world, participatory land use planning is a well-established approach to making descisions about the use and management of land, water and natural resources.
-The approach is intended to transform the way in which local communities and organisations are involved in these decisions.
-The aim is to achieve more ‘sustainable’ outcomes for everyone.
+Participatory land use planning is an internationally-recognised approach to making descisions about the use and management of land, water and natural resources.
+It is intended to transform the way in which local communities and organisations are involved in these decisions, achieving more ‘sustainable’ outcomes for everyone.

 Date and venue

 - 6th September 2017 - 10am - 4.30pm.
 TheStudioGlasgow, 67 Hope St, Glasgow G2 6AE

 - The context for participatory land use planning and sustainability (as applied via the ecosystem approach)

 - When might participatory land use planning be useful and why

 - Frameworks, tools and methods to put the approaches into practice

 - Case studies of participatory land use planning in rural and urban settings with group exercises tailored to participant interests

 This training is designed to benefit professionals working in the following areas